 It’s not a desirable situation to be on the defending side of a criminal trial.
 Although you may feel nervous for what the future holds, it’s better to fight for the hope of a reduction or dismissal of charges than to accept a conviction as your fate.
 If you accept a conviction without a fight, you must face the maximum penalty and the lasting effects of a criminal conviction on your record.

-At Schwartz Criminal Defense Firm, we’re ready to give you the fair trail you deserve.
+At Schwartz Law Group, we’re ready to give you the fair trail you deserve.
 We believe everyone needs a second chance and we’ll fight hard to negotiate on your behalf, combat any arguments the prosecution presents, and convince the judge and jury why mercy is necessary.
 We take cases from Detroit and Metro Detroit including Westland, Southgate, Allen Park, Warren, Ferndale, Troy, Novi, and more.